Frequently asked questions about shareholder resolutions and the agency agreement

 What does this agreement do?

-It enables Market Forces’ representatives to sign on behalf of the shareholder a request for a resolution and a supporting statement to be considered at a forthcoming AGM.
+It enables Market Forces representatives to sign on behalf of the shareholder a request for the specified resolutions and supporting statements to be considered at the relevant companies’ forthcoming annual general meetings (AGMs).
 100 shareholders are needed for such a request.

 If I enter into this agreement appointing Market Forces as my agent what exactly does that enable them to do?